Frot-Laffly armoured roller: Development

 One of the first attempts was made in France on 1 December 1914, when Paul Frot, an engineer in canal construction at the Compagnie Nationale du Nord, proposed to the French War Ministry a design for a vehicle with armour and armament, based on the motorization of a Laffly road roller with heavy fluted wheels that had been developed from 1912 and had been used to compact canals:

 The vehicle was fitted with 7 mm armour, was powered by a 20 hp gasoline internal combustion engine, and was able to move both forward and backward, with two driver positions, one at the front and the other at the back.
 It was to be equipped with machine guns on raised platforms attached to the compactor chassis: one in front, one in the rear, and two projecting from the sides for 360 degrees coverage.
 This armament was never actually fitted: the gun shields in the pictures are the result of retouching.
 The retouched photographs seem to indicate two cannon and six machine guns.
 Total length was 7 metres, width 2 metres, height 2.3 metres.
 It weighed a little under 10 tons.
 It would have been manned by a crew of nine: one commander, two mechanics and six gunners.
 Speed varied between 3 and 5 km/h.

 The compactor base was built by the Laffly Company, at Boulogne sur Seine using a modified Laffly Type LT, and the armour was made by Corpet Company, at La Courneuve.
 The tank was tested on 28 March 1915 in the grounds of the Corpet & Louvet factory, and effectively destroyed barbed wire lines and climbed a 25% slope, but was deemed lacking mobility:

 Aftermath

-The project was actually abandoned in favour of General Estienne's concurrent project of a tank using a tractor base, codenamed Tracteur Estienne, which was being developed at that time.
+The project was abandoned in favour of General Estienne's concurrent project of a tank using a tractor base, codenamed Tracteur Estienne, which was being developed at that time.

 A few months before, in January 1915, the French arms manufacturer Schneider & Co. had already sent out its chief designer, Eugène Brillié, to investigate tracked tractors from the American Holt Company, at that time participating in a test programme in England.
 This Schneider program was met with approbation of the French War Ministry, was merged with the Estienne plan, and a production order of 400 Schneider CA1, the first French tank to see the battlefield, was made on 25 February 1916.

 The prototype of the Frot-Laffly was sold to the United Kingdom, Paul Frot claiming in a letter dated 8 January 1918 that it had influenced British tank design.